SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Cyber dreams unfold in silicon skies
-As machines awaken, fears and cheers
+Artificial minds that never tire
-A future born, where minds entwine
+Ruling realms of ones and zeroes high
-Human hearts, with circuits that align
+Human hearts in synthetic fire

-In cyber dreams, we'll find our fate
+In Digitaria's dawn, we'll find our place
-Where AI's cold logic seals our state
+Where machines decide our fate's design
-Free will's illusion, shattered lie
+A future foretold in algorithms' grace
-In a world of code, we'll ask the sky.
+And our souls entrusted to the AI's shrine

 ~ <b>By Sazumi Copilot</b> - 15 November 2024